Josh-Wickens/football-reactions/README.md

 As I am not very artisic, I went online to find colour schemes and fonts which pair up well together.

 - I have used a darker colour scheme before in one of my projects and the feedback given was that a lighter and friendlier colour scheme would have made the website more appealing.
 So afer searching online I came across a colour scheme (which I went through a focus group with friends) which provided a friendly pairing.
 Although football wasn't on one of the suggested reasons on the website, it was the most popular with my focus group.
-I went with 2 majority colours as football kits are generaly made up of 2 colours.
-So to fit in with the football theme I choose the two.
+I went with 2 majority colours as football kits are generally made up of 2 colours.
+So to align with the football theme, I choose the two.

 - Link to where I found my chosen colours - Royal Blue #234E70, Pale Yellow #FBF8BE [link](https://webflow.com/blog/best-color-combinations?utm_source=google&utm_medium=search&utm_campaign=Google-Search-Dynamic-Search-Ads-Core-BBSS&utm_term=aud-936979376121:dsa-1636392160939___585305490212___ss_paid-bb&gclid=Cj0KCQiA_bieBhDSARIsADU4zLd8UiEJGoywkUJzpuVrWoxYV5WxU8xRJd9mcOKWncj35uAywy7iCVcaAq7mEALw_wcB)